Scifabric/pybossa/doc/customizing.rst

 Tracking the server with Google Analytics
 =========================================

-PyBossa provides an easy way to integrate Google Analytics with your PyBossa server.
+PYBOSSA provides an easy way to integrate Google Analytics with your PYBOSSA server.
 In order to enable it you only have to create a file with the name:
 **_ga.html** in the **pybossa/template** folder with the Google Tracking code.
-PyBossa will be including your Google Analytics tracking code in every page since that moment.
+PYBOSSA will be including your Google Analytics tracking code in every page since that moment.

 The file **_ga.html** should contain something like this::